-The Link Center feature is adequate enough for you as a blogger to view your link profile.
+The Link Center feature is enough for you as a blogger to view your link profile.

 However, the biggest culprit is its inability to conduct appropriate competitor analysis, which is a crucial part of your SEO strategy.

-While the Competitors feature will show you the sites ranking for your keywords, Rankwatch does not show the competitor page that is actually ranking!
-You will have to go to the search engine, type the keyword, and look for the page.
+While the Competitors feature will show you the sites ranking for your keywords, Rankwatch does not show the competitor page that is ranking!
+Instead, you must go to the search engine, type the keyword, and look for the page.

-Also, you will have to use another SEO tool to track the backlinks of your competitor pages.
+Also, you will have to use another SEO tool to track the backlinks of your competitor’s pages.

 Personally, Rankwatch delivers for being a simple and affordable SEO tool.

-Simple, because it is easy enough for non-SEO bloggers to understand the tool without the esoteric terms associated in this practice.
+Simple because it is easy enough for non-SEO bloggers to understand the tool without the esoteric terms associated with this practice.

 However, one thing going for Rankwatch is its price.
-The low price point will attract users with little SEO knowledge to try out an SEO tool.
-Also, the ability to help you generate leads through the Website Analyzer is perfect for bloggers who are also offering digital marketing service.
+The low price point will attract users with little SEO knowledge to try an SEO tool.
+Also, the ability to help you generate leads through the Website Analyzer is perfect for bloggers also offering digital marketing services.

-To be fair, this review only limits Rankwatch as a keyword tracking and backlink monitoring tool, both of which are important for bloggers looking to raise their traffic.
-The tool has other features that will attract SEO specialists such as SEO reporting and PPC analysis.
+This review limits Rankwatch as a keyword tracking and backlink monitoring tool, essential for bloggers looking to raise their traffic.
+The tool has other features that will attract SEO specialists, such as SEO reporting tools and PPC analysis.

 So, do I recommend Rankwatch for bloggers?

-Despite its flaws, my answer is YES, but only if you use the tool as a way to track your keyword rankings and use the Hidden Opportunities feature to improve your blog pages.
+Despite its flaws, my answer is YES, but only if you use the tool to track your keyword rankings and the Hidden Opportunities feature to improve your blog pages.

 That said, I implore Rankwatch to further its competitive analysis features so they can keep users subscribed to their services and not force them to leave for another SEO tool.